MorrisSimons/Podcast-scanner/README.md

 2. As we accumulate more data and need to store files, the plan is to use Scaleway S3 storage.
 My estimation is that i need about 8TB (€120 per month) of storeage space and scaleway only gives 750GB for free.
 We will probably need about 18TB (€180) of transfer.
 The total cost of this project would be some where around €300 for storage on scaleway.

 3. Once we have the MP3 files, we need to transcribe all the podcasts.
 I'll use a couple of H200 GPUs for this; we have 8 GPUs worth €500,000 at work that I can borrow for this project.
 Thanks, boss for supporting this!.
 To store this text data we might want to use Cassandra.
+We use Grafana to monitor our scale way metrics, its quick to set up via

 4. In the GPU cluster, we’ll use a Whisper model to transcribe the data, or possibly another model that works well with Swedish.